DODOEX/docs/docs/flashSwap.md

 7. UniswapV2 transfers 200 USDC to Arbitrageur Contract
 8. DODO call transferFrom and retrieve 150 USDC from Arbitrageur Contract
 9. Arbitrageur Contract transfers the remaining 50 USDC to User

+An arbitrage consists of the following 9 steps:
+User calls executeBuyArbitrage on Arbitrageur Contract Arbitrageur Contract calls buyBaseToken on DODO and triggers flash swap DODO transfers 1 WETH to Arbitrageur Contract
+DODO calls dodoCall on Arbitrageur Contract Arbitrageur Contract transfers 1 WETH received from DODO to UniswapV2 Arbitrageur Contract call swap on UniswapV2
+UniswapV2 transfers 200 USDC to Arbitrageur Contract DODO call transferFrom and retrieve 150 USDC from Arbitrageur Contract Arbitrageur Contract transfers the remaining 50 USDC to User

 总结起来就是